wangyi-fudan/wyhash/README.md

 }

 Only two rounds of such mix operation completely randomized the bits.
+Thus my hash function become very simple and fast.

+The quality is good for wyhash passing SMHasher, BigCrush, practrand.
+However, I found a trick to crush t1ha0 and t1ha1 (but t1ha2 survived) by transforming a hash function to a PRNG (PRNG is a hash of time).
+By forcing t1ha0 and t1ha1 to produce random numbers using their weak seed, practrand crushed them.

+The benchmarks are as follow.
+Please notice that the hash speed benchmarks is not very consistant, though generally speaking wyhash is the fastest one.

 https://github.com/rurban/smhasher